Key takeaways:

 Swelling of the hands or feet

-If you experience any symptoms like these after starting a sulfa drug, contact your healthcare provider right away.
+If you experience any symptoms like these after starting a sulfa drug, contact your healthcare team right away.
 They’ll help you monitor your symptoms and strategize how to manage them.
 In many cases, they’ll also tell you to stop taking the sulfa drug.

 Some people may develop anaphylaxis after taking a sulfa drug, a rare but potentially life-threatening allergic reaction.
 Anaphylaxis can occur within minutes to hours of taking a sulfa-containing medication.